 Besides being a business jet which looks a heck of a lot better than the Cessna Citation X (buuurn), the G650 was presented to the public in 2008 as Gulfstream’s fastest, largest, and most expensive business jet ever.
 That title has since been eclipsed by the G700 in October of 2019, but the G650 was very cutting edge for it’s time.

 The ER (Extended Range) variant of the G650 was certified in October of 2014.
-It increased the maximum takeoff weight by 4,000 lbs (1,814 kg), and range was increased to 7,500 nautical miles.
+It increased the maximum takeoff weight by 4,000 lbs (1,814 kg), and range was increased to 7,500 nautical miles (which is nearly six times as far as the Learjet 45 can go).
 For those of you who are geographically-challenged, a range of that length means that the G650ER can fly from Los Angeles to Sydney.
 Nonstop.
 Now you know why this thing is at the tippy-top of my wish list.

 However, with a price tag of nearly $70 million (which doesn’t include the cost of actually flying it anywhere), it may never become a reality for me.
 Oh well.
 At least I have these detailed templates to play with.